 Color has a way of affecting us like nothing else because of its innate nature—we don’t have to learn how to react to different colors.
 And with that, color has a deep effect on buying products and productivity, as it evokes emotion, inspires reactions, and changes modes of thinking.

 There are a lot of nuances that can go into what colors we select to represent our brands.
 We want people to feel a certain way when they see or interact with our brands.
-Color is defined as so much deeper than surface level.
+Color marketing is defined as so much deeper than surface level.
 We respond to hues, tints, shades, as well as how the larger, full palette is telling its own story through how the colors are interacting with each other.

 Hue is the most simple yet significant scale for color.
 It essentially is a color.
 It’s what makes red red, blue blue, and yellow yellow.